jannisce/parent-friendly-video-saver/README.md

 ## Features

 - Intuitive interface for non-technical users.
-- Separate input fields for YouTube and Facebook video URLs.
+- A single input field for video URLs that automatically detects whether the URL belongs to YouTube or Facebook.
 - One-click download process for each platform.
 - Secure and ad-free experience, ensuring a safe environment.